Tofu: Salt coagulants

 Calcium sulfate (gypsum) (石膏 (shígāo)) is the traditional and most widely used coagulant to produce Chinese-style tofu, it produces a tofu that is tender but slightly brittle in texture.
 The coagulant itself has very little noticeable taste.
 Also known as gypsum, calcium sulfate is quarried from geological deposits, and no chemical processing or refining is needed, making it the cheapest coagulant used in tofu production.
 When used in production, the coagulation reaction is slower due to its low solubility, forming a smooth, more gelatinous tofu with relatively high water content and soft texture.
-Use of this coagulant also makes tofu that is rich in calcium.
-As such, many tofu manufacturers choose to use this coagulant to be able to market their tofu as a good source of dietary calcium.

-Chloride-type nigari salts or lushui (Traditional: 鹵水, 滷水; Simplified: 卤水; Pinyin: lǔshuǐ) may also be used.
+Chloride-type nigari salts or lushui (lǔshuǐ (卤水, 鹵水)) may also be used.
 Magnesium chloride and calcium chloride are highly soluble in water and affect soy protein in the same way, whereas gypsum is only very slightly soluble in water and acts differently in soy protein precipitation, the basis of tofu formation.
 These are the coagulants used to make tofu with a smooth and tender texture.
 In Japan, a white powder called nigari, which consists primarily of magnesium chloride, is produced from seawater after the sodium chloride is removed and the water evaporated.
 Depending on its production method, nigari/lushui may also contain small quantities of magnesium sulfate (Epsom salt), potassium chloride, calcium chloride, and trace amounts of other naturally occurring salts.
 Although the term nigari is derived from nigai, the Japanese word for "bitter", both nigari and pure magnesium chloride impart very little perceivable taste to the finished tofu.
 Calcium chloride is not found in seawater in significant quantities and therefore is not regarded as nigari.
 It is used extensively in the United States due to its flavor and low cost.
 Fresh clean seawater itself can also be used as a coagulant.